-The AER and the most participating jurisdictions currently classify feeders as CBD, urban, short rural and long rural feeders.
-We are not suggesting major changes to the current definitions as the AER is considering reviewing its distribution STPIS.
-In addition, any material changes to the feeder classifications made in isolation may introduce significant risks to distributors which could be passed onto costumers.
+The AER and most jurisdictions currently classify feeders as CBD, urban, short rural and long rural feeders.
+We are not recommending major changes to the current definitions as any material changes to the feeder classifications could re-classify a significant number of feeders and change the measured reliability for the affected feeder classifications.
+If this change were to be made in isolation, it would introduce risks to the distributors by: